ArtyZe/yolo_segmentation/README.md

 What I did to change Yolo for image segmentation, I have written a blog in: https://blog.csdn.net/Artyze/article/details/82721147

-After I will do some work in semantic segmentation with yolo,
+After I will do some work in semantic segmentation with yolo.

-and if you want to do something with Yolo with me, contact me with E-mail.
+If you want to do something with Yolo with me, contact me with E-mail.